Updated: July 25, 2019

 Go Daddy has an uptime guarantee that provides a 5% credit that can only be used to purchase other services within the company.
 They are the sole authority to say whether they’ve met the guarantee or not.
 For that reason, new users should do their due diligence to make sure it is the right service for them.

 Take a look at this graph to get a better idea of the uptimes for these hosting services.
-This is an real time interactive graph that allows you to change the data and see different results.
+This is a real-time interactive graph that allows you to change the data and see different results.
 Try changing the dates to see various uptime results for 150 websites hosted under these hosting companies.

 WP Engine Vs Godaddy- Speed Test